 There is a risk of terrorism within Guinea.
 Pay attention to your surroundings while in public, and avoid any demonstrations or protests.

 There have been instances of muggings and carjackings involving foreigners in Guinea.
-Avoid displaying items such as jewellery or electronics.
+Avoid displaying items such as jewelry or electronics.
 Don’t walk alone or travel at night, if possible.

 Road checkpoints are not uncommon.
 Keep your travel documents with you at all times.
 It’s also a good idea to keep car doors and windows locked during travel.